 - Hormonal imbalances

 - Joint pain

 - Aging skin, brittle hair and nails, and

 Firstly, let me set the record straight; Irish Moss is not a moss at all.
 Actually, Irish Moss is a sea algae or seaweed.
 These are a variety of seaweeds which are rich in minerals, nutrients, and antioxidants.
 One of the most versatile seaweeds, in my opinion, is Irish Sea Moss.
 What is Irish Sea Moss good for?
 I’m so glad you asked.

-Before I get into the extensive health benefits of Sea Moss.
-I wanted to properly introduce you to this amazing Superfood.
+But, before I get into the nitty-gritty of the extensive health benefits of Sea Moss, I wanted to properly introduce you to this amazing Superfood.